torsteings/classification/README.md

 ## Project 2: Classification problem

-Predict a binary og categorical outcome.
+Predict a binary or categorical outcome.